MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M01_ak.md

 #### **3. Review Microsoft 365 tenant**

-Beside two VMs, you will also be provided with a Microsoft 365 tenant with following highlights:
+Besides two VMs, you will also be provided with a Microsoft 365 tenant with the following highlights:

 - Office 365 E5 with Enterprise Mobility + Security E5.